piMoll/swissgeodownloader/docs/index.md

 ## Download
 The Plugin is published in the official QGIS Plugin Repository.
 Download it directly from the QGIS plugin manager by searching for _Swiss Geo Downloader_.
-Make sure to activate the option to check for updates so you recieve new versions right away.
+Make sure to activate the option to check for updates so you receive new versions right away.

 ## Usage
-The plugin lets you search trough a wide range of datasets.
+The plugin lets you search through a wide range of datasets.
 Search terms are compared to the layer ID, title and additional description texts (not visible in the list).

 Most datasets consist of only one file.